Frequently Asked Questions About United’s Doctor of Ministry

 chaplains, teachers, spiritual directors, church consultants and

 some who minister in nonprofit organizations.
 They range in age

 The United D.Min. is designed as a four-year degree program.
-However, those who wish to complete it on a faster track are usually able to finish in three years.
-Others who require more time can extend the program beyond four years.
+Those who wish to complete it on a faster track are usually able to finish in slightly less than four years.
+Others who require more time can extend the program up to seven years.

 of Ministry Tuition and Fees